 There shall be two classes of Leadership:

-Class A: All individuals must have previously served as a Representative or Alternate.
+Class A: Individuals must have previously served as a Representative or Alternate.
 Six members of Leadership are designated Class A.

-Class B: One member of Leadership is designated Class B. The individual must have previously served as an athlete representative on an NGB AAC, IMS Athlete Advisory Group (AAG), an International Federation Athletes’ Commission, the World Anti-Doping Agency Athletes’ Commission, IOC Athletes’ Commission, IPC Athletes’ Commission or was appointed to a USOPC working group, taskforce or committee as an athlete representative by the USOPC AAC.
+Class B: One member of Leadership is designated Class B. The individual must have previously served as an athlete representative on an NGB AAC, IMS Athlete Advisory Group (AAG), an International Federation Athletes’ Commission, the World Anti-Doping Agency Athletes’ Commission, IOC Athletes’ Commission, IPC Athletes’ Commission or was appointed to a USOPC working group, taskforce or committee as an athlete representative by Team USA AC.

 Section 6.
-Code of Conduct and Standards and Conflicts of Interest Policy.
-Each Member and Alternate must comply with the USOPC Code of Conduct and Standards of the AAC and the USOPC Conflicts of Interest Policy throughout the tenure of their term.
+Code of Conduct and Conflicts of Interest Policy.
+Each Member and Alternate must comply with the USOPC Code of Conduct and the USOPC Conflicts of Interest Policy throughout the tenure of their term.

 Section 7.
 Term.
 The term for Sport Representatives and General Paralympic Representatives shall be for one Quadrennium, commencing on January 1 of the year following the Summer Olympic and Paralympic Games through December 31 of that Quadrennium.
 Ex-officio members serve throughout the tenure of their appointment to the IOC/IPC Athletes’ Commission.